cfl-minds/u-net_laminar_flow/README.md

 # U-net_laminar_flow

 A project concerned with the prediction of (laminar) velocity and pressure fields from an input shape using different U-net architectures.
-If you exploit this work for your own research, please consider citing https://arxiv.org/abs/1910.13532.
+If you exploit this work for your own research, please consider citing https://arxiv.org/abs/1910.13532. **This work was produced during the PhD thesis of <a href="https://github.com/junfeng-chen">J. Chen</a>.**

 ## Dataset example